Associated Press starts ads on Twitter with Samsung as sponsor

-SAN FRANCISCO/NEW YORK, Jan 7 (Reuters) - The Associated Press began using its official Twitter account as an advertising platform on Monday, as the news organization seeks new forms of revenue.
+SAN FRANCISCO/NEW YORK (Reuters) - The Associated Press began using its official Twitter account as an advertising platform on Monday, as the news organization seeks new forms of revenue.

 Samsung Electronics Co Ltd was the first sponsor on the @ap account for breaking news, which is followed by 1.5 million Twitter users.
 The South Korean electronics maker’s initial “SPONSORED TWEET” promoted its events at the 2013 Consumer Electronics Show in Las Vegas this week.